apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/cluster-management/scale-for-a-redis-cluster.md

    --components="redis" --replicas=2
    ```

-   - `--components` describes the component name ready for vertical scaling.
+   - `--components` describes the component name ready for horizontal scaling.
-   - `--replicas` describes the replica amount of a specified component.
+   - `--replicas` describes the replica amount of the specified components.
+Edit the amount based on your demands to scale in or out replicas.

 2. Validate the horizontal scaling operation.